-- The brands of grease given in Table 5-6 are those filled when the robot is shipped. - The lubrication time is a cumulative value of the operation at the maximum speed.
-If the operation has been suspended, or if the designated speed is slow, the lubrication time can be lengthened in proportion.
-(The "Lubrication interval" in Table 5-6 is usually based on the three-year inspection.
-8Hr x 20 days x 36 months = 6,000Hr. ) - Depending on the robot operation state, the lubrication time will fluctuate, so determine the time according to the state so that the grease does not run out. - With the maintenance forecast function of the personal computer support software (option), the guidance of lubrication time is calculated according to the operating environment of the customer. - The numbers in the Table 5-6 correspond to the supply positions in Fig. 5-14. - •Avoid excessive lubrication since it may lead to grease leak.
+- The "Lubrication interval" in Table 5-5 is usually based on the three-year inspection.
+8Hr x 20 days x 36 months = 6,000Hr. - Depending on the robot operation state, the lubrication time will fluctuate, so determine the time according to the state so that the grease does not run out. - With the maintenance forecast function of the personal computer support software (option), the guidance of lubrication time is calculated according to the operating environment of the customer. - The numbers in the Table 5-5 correspond to the supply positions in Fig. 5-6. - •Avoid excessive lubrication since it may lead to grease leak.
 Also, the number of lubrications is limited to 3 times.